 4. Which gameplay round reflects reality more?
 In other words, are real-world systems designed more for competition or collaboration?

-"In the real world, the blue and white game pieces would not normally work together."
+"In the real world, Officer Blue and Coach Violet would not normally work together."

 "While we collaborate at the edges, for funding's sake, we are ultimately responsible for our own numbers."